-It seems somewhat strange to have spent more than 30 years making things out of clay, but all of my life I have been, at my core, a maker.
+It seems somewhat strange to have spent 40 years making things out of clay, but all of my life I have been, at my core, a maker.
 Don’t get me wrong.
 I love the finished product and there is nothing else quite like the look and feel of a fine piece of handmade pottery.
-But for me its more about the making.
-The experience of a vessel forming beneath your finger tips from a useless lump remains extraordinary and amazing.
-Even after all these years, I still look forward to coming to work.
+But for me it’s more about the making.
+The experience of a vessel forming beneath your fingertips from a useless lump remains extraordinary and amazing.
+Even-after all these years, I still look forward to coming to work.

 One of my other joys is all the interesting people I get to meet who visit me in my studio.

 I’m Caden and I grew up in the pottery studio.
 From a very young age, about as soon as I could walk, I was excited by knowing when the doorbell rang I could run out to greet visitors in the showroom.
 I spent many days after school and during the summers all the way through college at the pottery studio watching my dad work and learning hand-building techniques.

 Unlike my father, I’m not sure I always knew I was meant to be an artist.
 Growing up in his studio it is possible I didn’t appreciate it as much as I should have.
 I attended college and studied business and information systems and afterwards beginning a career in Information Technology which I pursued for 10 years.
 But something was always missing.
 I missed the creative process.
 I missed making things.
 In 2018 I decided to make a change and I asked dad if I could become his apprentice.